JJRi/CyberSecurity/README.md

 # CyberSecurity

-I'm learning cybersecurity and here's my memo and mixed files about the topic.
-Just for me to keep up what I have learned and done.
+I'm learning cybersecurity and here's my personal memo and some mixed files about the topic.
+This is just for me to keep up what I have learned and done **outside my formal studies** at JAMK.
+Also here are notes of what needs to be done next.

+**Goals of Summer 2022:**

+Do Hackaday-U reverse engineering class.

+Do Jr. Penetration tester path @ THM.

-**Goal of Spring 2022:**
+**Goals of Spring 2022:**

 Be in top 100 of all time score on Nixu challenge - **Done**

-Be in top 50 of Finland on TryHackme - in progress
+Be in top 50 of Finland on TryHackme - **Done**

 ## Table of contents